pglaum/e7impress-utils/README.md

 # e7impress utils

 This is a parser for e7impress files.
-The song can be written into a json file, for easy usage with further content.
+The song lyrics can be output as json or plain text.

 ## setup